 Your program costs include full time tuition, fees, books, and living expenses incurred while attending your program.
 At Rasmussen College, we are providing these costs pursuant to federal regulations set forth by the Department of Education.
 Rasmussen College does not offer students housing, therefore the room and board costs are $0 for all academic programs.

 You have several options available to pay for your program costs, after eligible grants and/or scholarships:

 On-time completion rate has been defined by the Department of Education as the percent of graduates who finish the program in normal time.
 At Rasmussen College, normal time is considered the length of time to complete your program when taking 12 credits each quarter (or around 3 courses).
 For a 90 credit Associate's program, this would be eight quarters, or 2 years.

 Programmatic Outcome Rates

-Graduate Programmatic Outcome Rates are based on June 2012-March 2013 graduates and includes those employed in their field of study, in a position that required their degree or continuing their education.
+Graduate Programmatic Outcome Rates are based on September 2012-June 2013 graduates and includes those employed in their field of study, in a position that required their degree or continuing their education.
 This rate includes graduates across all programs and campuses and does not specify that each graduate was placed by Rasmussen College in their current position; some graduates find jobs on their own while others maintain previously held employment.
 This rate excludes graduates who were unavailable due to military service, a medical condition, an international location, or are incarcerated or deceased.

 Starting Salary Data